 - Is completely surrounded by the Atlantic Ocean.

-- When first settled in 1625, was found to be almost totally covered in dense jungle, with a very large population of wild pigs.
+- When first settled by the British in 1625, was found to be almost totally covered in dense jungle, with a very large population of wild pigs.

 - First and second Governors, Captain William Deane, and John Powell, respectively, were each arrested during their terms as Governor, and returned to England in irons.